Most recently updated on January 13, 2024

 The port handles nearly $70 billion in trade annually and supports more than 30,000 direct jobs.

 All this industry does seem to provide most people in LaPlace an opportunity to earn a decent living.
-The annual median household income here is $65,000, well above the state average of $51,000.
-The poverty rate sits at about 15 percent, although it’s listed as 20 percent for the Black community that makes up half of LaPlace’s population.
+The annual median household income here is $65,000 with a poverty rate of 12 percent.

 It also has Jacob’s World Famous Andouille, a little restaurant that’s been in the same barn-like structure on West Airline Highway since 1928.
 You can get all kinds of sausage, including andouille, as well as smoked chicken.

 It’s a half-hour trip down Interstate 10 from LaPlace to New Orleans, a city with no shortage of history or culture.

 This region was first inhabited by the Woodland and Mississippi tribes.

 It was the site of the Battle of New Orleans in January 1815, when General Andrew Jackson’s troops defeated a force of 8,000 British soldiers in what was the final battle of the War of 1812.

 New Orleans has always been an important port.
 In the 1800s, the docks shipped goods to South America, the Caribbean and Europe.
 It was also a major center for the southern slave trade due to the sugar and cotton plantations in the region.